 This is one gorgeous island, where people many times choose to come on their honeymoon.
 I am here solo with a friend, but cannot wait to explore the island further and to one day bring my husband here.
-After spending a week here, I have made my list of the best things to do in Santorini for a tourist who doesn’t feel like one.
+After spending over a week on Santorini, I have made my list of the best things to do in Santorini for a tourist who doesn’t feel like one.
 So come follow along!